Quantum upper triangular matrix algebras: Quantum

 \section{Quantum $T_q(n)$}

 Let $n\ge 2$ be an integer.
 We are going to propose a quantization of the algebra of upper triangular $n\times n$ matrices following the ideas in~\cite{yM88} (see also~\cite[Chapter IV]{Kassel}).
-Note that this is not a subalgebra of the algebra of quantum matrices (cf.\ \cite{RTF89, AST91}), often denoted by $M_q(n)$ or $\mathcal O_q(M_n(K))$.
+It is worth noting that this is neither (at least in any obvious way) a subalgebra nor a quotient of the algebra of quantum matrices (cf.\ \cite{RTF89, AST91, PW91}), often denoted by $M_q(n)$ or $\mathcal O_q(M_n(K))$.

 Let $a_{ij}$, $1\le i\le j\le n$, be variables that one can organize in the following upper triangular $n\times n$ matrix

 Fix the map $\rho$ sending $a_{ij}$ to $a_{n+1-j,n+1-i}$.
 In the language of matrices this is the reflection across the antidiagonal\footnote{It comes from the corresponding involution of the algebra of upper triangular $n\times n$ matrices.},